nickmachairas/doctorate/docs/references.rst

 Fellenius, B. H. (1999).
 "On the preparation of a piling paper." *A guide prepared for the deep foundations institute annual meeting.* Deep Foundation Institute, Dearborn.

+.. _Focht1972:

+Focht, J. A., and Vijayvergiya, V. N. (1972) *A New Way to Predict Capacity of Piles in Clay*.
+Offshore Technology Conference.
+Houston, Texas, May.

 .. _Go1990:

 Go, Van (1990), "Axial Static Load Capacity of Untapered Piles in Sand", M.S.
 Thesis, University of Texas (Aug)